by Louise Clark

-The Best of Tasmania: Festivals Full of Food & Drink
+Best of Tasmania: Festivals Full of Food and Drink

 Tasmania is renowned for its world-class cool climate wines, beers, ciders and produce.
 Festivale provides an opportunity to ‘taste’ and experience the best of what Tasmania has to offer.
 From 10-12 February 2012, Festivale will offer a menu of quality Tasmanian food and wine mixed with music, dance, the arts and roving street theatre.

 In its 24th year, Festivale will feature more than 70 stalls, all featuring Tasmanian-grown and Tasmanian-made produce.
 Taste the delights of Landfall Farm Fresh, Tasmanian Gourmet Kitchen, Ashgrove Farm Cheese, Christmas Hills Raspberry Farm, Cable Station Restaurant, Mathew Evans’ Rare Food and Strawberry Avenue.

 The State’s most prestigious wineries, Pipers Brook, Tasmanian Estates, Josef Chromy Wines and Jansz as well as many highly regarded boutique wines will be available.
 Wine will be available for tasting as well as for purchase by the glass.